roman/Haskell-capataz/README.md

-This library is intended to be a drop-in replacement to `forkIO` invocations throughout your codebase, the difference being, you'll need to do a bit more of setup specifying supervision rules, and also pass along a reference of a capataz descriptor to every thread fork.
+This library is intended to be a drop-in replacement to `forkIO` invocations throughout your codebase, the difference being, you'll need to do a bit more of setup specifying supervision rules, and also pass along a reference of a supervisor for every thread you fork.

 ### Why not [distributed-process](https://hackage.haskell.org/package/distributed-process)?

-`distributed-process` is an impressive library, and brings many great utilities if you need to develop applications that are reliable.
+`distributed-process` is an impressive library, and brings many great utilities if you need to develop applications that need to be distributed and reliable.
 However, it is a heavyweight solution that will enforce serious changes to your application.
-It also optimizes its implementation around the *distributed* part of its name.
-This library is intended to provide some benefits of `distributed-process` , without the baggage.
+This library is intended to provide the reliability benefits of `distributed-process`, without the constraints imposed by the *distributed* part.

 ### Why not a complete actor system?